GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 We used the smaller-scale dataset ``Loghub-2k`` for variable extraction and categorization; the framework is developed based on the findings in this dataset.
 To replicate the log parsing process and test the generalizability of our findings, we used the ``Loghub 2.0`` dataset for framework impact evaluation.
 The two datasets contain labeled log messages from 14 different systems.
 Both 2k and the full 2.0 version log data, along with their detailed introductions, can be found at https://github.com/logpai/loghub-2.0.

 ## Parsing Tools
 Our work focuses on improving the performance of statistic-based parsers with **manageable, interpretable, and generalizable** knowledge provided in the preprocessing stage.
 According to the Loghub 2.0 results, only four statistic-based log parsers (i.e., Drain, IPLoM, LFA, and LogCluster) can parse all the full-sized log files in 12 hours.
 Considering the applicability of these four tools in real-life usage, we only evaluated them in our study.
+The implementation codes are inherited from the Loghub 2.0 repository.

 ## Replicate the Results
 Result replication is made easy!